agusegimenez/Skyshop_CTD/README.md

 _Now we should open the Back in our IDE and run the project_

-_We will see a token on the terminal, copy it and go to the Front to copy it in the Context.jsx > token (const)_
+_We will see a token on the terminal, copy it and go to the Front to paste it on the Context.jsx > token (const)_

-_Now that we did that, we will open the terminal and run the next script to get the localhost and test Skyshop!_
+_Now that we have done that, we will open the terminal and run the next script to get the localhost and test Skyshop!_

 ```
 npm run dev